 What is SWIFT?

-SWIFT (The Society of Worldwide Interbank Financial Telecommunication) is a messaging system that runs on a network of financial institutions globally.
-It is used by thousands of banks worldwide to communicate information on financial transactions in a secure and standardized way.
+SWIFT (The Society for Worldwide Interbank Financial Telecommunication) is a global messaging system that runs on a network of financial institutions.
+It is a member-owned cooperative used by thousands of banks worldwide to communicate information on financial transactions in a secure and standardized way.

 Since SWIFT doesn't actually send money, it requires different interventions, which makes the whole process slow.
 It also adds costs to the transfers.

 SWIFT is a cooperative, meaning it's not controlled by any one country.
 It's governed by a 25-person board of directors and overseen by the G-10 country central banks (Bank of Canada, Deutsche Bundesbank, European Central Bank, Banque de France, Banca d’Italia, Bank of Japan, De Nederlandsche Bank, Sveriges Riksbank, Swiss National Bank, Bank of England, USA Federal Reserve System), the European Central Bank, and the National Bank of Belgium.

 SWIFT acts a neutral utility, so it doesn't make any decisions on sanctions.
 However, because SWIFT operates under Belgian law, it must comply with any EU regulations, including sanctions.
 The last occurrence was in 2012, when EU Regulation 267/2012 placed restrictions on Iran.

 Pay your entire team in one click with mass payments

 Click one button and pay your global team instantly.
 They can withdraw funds via bank transfers, crypto, PayPal, and more.
 Easy for you, options for your team.Learn more

 Let's take an example that will help you better understand the situation: Bob wants to send $100 from his US bank account to Patrick's bank account in Australia.

 There are two scenarios based on the relationship between the two banks.